SasankYadati/8puzzle/README.md

 The input for the above initial state is,<br>
 <code> 4 7 6 2 0 1 3 8 5 </code><br>

-The goal state is for this problem is<br>
+The goal state is for this problem is,<br>

 	1  2  3
 	4  5  6
 	7  8

 The output sequence is,<br>
 <code> 8 0 1 2 3 4 5 6 7 </code>